 John F. Kennedy Catholic School is committed to equal opportunities to the extent required by law, and does not discriminate on the basis of age, color, creed, national origin, race, religion, marital status, sex, sexual orientation, gender identity, physical attributes, physical or mental ability or disability, ancestry, political party preference, political belief, socioeconomic status, or familial status in the educational programs or activities which it operates.
-Students may be admitted regardless of immigration status or English-speaking status.
 As a religious institution, we affirm the right to consider creed a bona fide qualification in certain cases.
 The educational system policy is not to discriminate in educational programs and activities extends to both employment in, and admission to, such programs, activities and services.
 It does not discriminate in the administration of its educational policies, employment policies, admission policies, scholarship and loan programs, athletic, and other school administered programs.